zhenrong-wang/hpc-now/README.md

 **NOTE:**
 *1. All the directories and files except the .now_crypto_seed.lock are set to be readable, writable, and executable only by the system user hpc-now.*

 *2. The .now_crypto_seed.lock file is set to be readable only by root/Admin and hpc-now.
-And it is NOT writable even for root/Admin*
+And it is NOT writable even for root/Admin.*

+*3. Manually modification of the .now_crypto_seed.lock file will destroy the whole HPC-NOW because you may not be able to decrypt critical files.*